vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 ## 2023-12-26: skipped jogging due to timing issues

-On 2023-12-26, I anticipated for various runs (including weather forecasts and other scheduling considerations) that I might not be able to go shopping for the next few days, so I needed to fit a shopping trip.
+On 2023-12-26, I anticipated for various reasons (including weather forecasts and other scheduling considerations) that I might not be able to go shopping for the next few days, so I needed to fit a shopping trip.
 This, combined with delays in my eating time due to